hackforla/expunge-assist/CONTRIBUTING.md

 For any dev-related questions, please feel free to ask for help in the `#expunge-assist-dev` slack channel or message the [dev lead](https://github.com/hackforla/expunge-assist/wiki/The-Current-Team) on slack.

 ## Prerequisites

 This guide assumes you've already been through onboarding through HackforLA.
 This onboarding includes getting organization access to Slack, Github, and Google Drive.
 If you haven't, [start here!](https://www.hackforla.org/getting-started)

+Otherwise, please take a look through our [wiki](https://github.com/hackforla/expunge-assist/wiki) to get familiar with the project, our team, and processes.

 Here are some things you'll want to be familiar with:
 * command line (cli)